 J.D./M.B.A.
 Programs with The Drucker Graduate School of Management

-Southwestern and The Drucker School of Management jointly offer concurrent-degree programs to expand students' educational and career options.
-Students at Southwestern and the Drucker School of Management, part of Claremont Graduate University (CGU), are able to concurrently earn a J.D. and Masters of Business Administration (M.B.A.), or a J.D. and Executive Master of Business Administration (E.M.B.A.).
+Southwestern and The Drucker School of Management jointly offer a concurrent-degree program to expand students' educational and career options.
+Students at Southwestern and the Drucker School of Management, part of Claremont Graduate University (CGU), are able to concurrently earn a J.D. and Masters of Business Administration (M.B.A.).

-These concurrent degree programs enable students to acquire the combination of legal training and management skills that is increasingly in demand in a complex global environment.
-Students at Southwestern can pursue concentrations in Civil Litigation and Advocacy, Criminal Law and Advocacy, Entertainment and Media Law, Public Interest Law, and Technology and Entrepreneurship.
+The concurrent degree program enables students to acquire the combination of legal training and management skills that is increasingly in demand in a complex global environment.
+Students at Southwestern can pursue concentrations in Civil Litigation and Advocacy, Criminal Law and Advocacy, Entertainment and Media Law, Labor and Employment Law, Public Interest Law, and Technology and Entrepreneurship.
 Students at the Drucker School can pursue concentrations in Entrepreneurship, Finance, Human Resources Management, Information Technology Management, Leadership, Marketing, Strategy, and Supply Chain Management.

 About the Drucker School of Management